ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-setup-the-wallet.md

 ## Prerequisites

--   Have a basic understanding of [EBA and non-EBA Accounts](../../blockchain/contracts/system-contract/eba-non-eba-accounts.md).
 -   Have a [private and public key pair](../../blockchain/general/antelope-ultra/public-and-private-keys.md).
 To generate a key pair, please follow the [Generate a key and create a developer Testnet account](./tutorial-generate-key-and-create-testnet-account.md) tutorial.
 -   Have a chromium based browser since Ultra Wallet only supports chromium based browsers.

 ## Goal

-The goal of this tutorial is to add your non-EBA account to the Ultra Wallet.
-The Ultra Wallet will later be used in later tutorials to demonstrate interaction with the blockchain.
+The goal of this tutorial is to add your developer account to the Ultra Wallet.
+The Ultra Wallet will be used in later tutorials to demonstrate interaction with the blockchain.

 ## Setup